 The top players understand that winning at euchre requires a team effort.
 Trusting your partner to bid the hand correctly and having the ability to understand why they called or passed is an important euchre skill.
-Every card played should be done with the intention of giving your partner information.
-This is one of the primary reason teams that work well together are so hard to beat.
+Every card played should be done to give your partner information.
+This is one of the primary reasons experienced teams are so hard to beat.

 Let's assume the score is 9 to 7, with the North/South team in the lead.
 The dealer is in the West position and has turned up a jack.
 Their team has 7 points.
 Your partner in the North seat passes, as does east.
 You, sitting in the South seat, now know that because they passed, your partner has a sure trick in their hand; in some cases, it may be the left protected or possibly a protected ace.
 With this information and seeing what cards are in your hand, you realize there is a high probability your team can score a point and win the game.

 Any time you are dealing and turn down a jack, you are telling your partner you are void in that suit.
 Conversely, if you hold at least one card of the same suit you would pick up the jack.

 * When your partner throws off a suit on your lead he is asking you to lead back that suit.

 * When your partner, as the dealer, turns down a jack he is most likely void in that suit.

 * If the opponents lead an ace and your partner, as the dealer, follows suit, he is most likely void in the remaining green suit.